reefactor/brainfood_reference/README.md

 > Life is a bridge, build no house upon it; it is a river, cling not to its banks; it is a gymnasium, use it to develop the mind on the apparatus of circumstance; it is a journey, take it and walk on
 > -- [not Buddha](https://fakebuddhaquotes.com/life-is-a-bridge-dont-build-a-house-on-it/)

+> Man is a rope stretched between the animal and the Superman -- a rope over an abyss
+> ― Friedrich Nietzsche, Thus Spoke Zarathustra

 > The essentially self-transcendent quality of human existence renders man a being reaching out beyond himself
 > -- Viktor Frankl, The will to meaning